-There is no assurance given by the Company that its exploration and development programs and properties will result in the discovery, development or production of a commercially viable ore body or yield new reserves to replace or expand current reserves.
+There is no assurance that the Company's exploration and development programs and properties will result in the discovery, development or production of a commercially viable ore body or yield new reserves to replace or expand current reserves.

 The business of exploration for minerals and mining involves a high degree of risk.
 Few properties that are explored are ultimately developed into producing mines.
-At this time, other than the mineral reserves on the Company's Guanacevi Mines Project, Bolañitos Mines Project and El Cubo Mine, none of the Company's properties have any defined ore-bodies with proven reserves.
+At this time, other than the mineral reserves on the Company's Guanacevi Mines Project, Bolañitos Mines Project, El Cubo Mine and Terronera property, none of the Company's properties have any defined ore-bodies with proven reserves.